docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-fetchmail.md

     - `user` and `pass` provide the login credentials for the remote mail service account to access.
     - `is` configures where the fetched mail will be sent to (_eg: your local DMS account in `docker-data/dms/config/postfix-accounts.cf`_).

+    ---

     !!! warning "`proto imap` will still delete remote mail once fetched"

         This is due to a separate default setting `no keep`.
 Adding the setting `keep` to your config on a new line will prevent deleting the remote copy.

-!!! abstract "Fetchmail docs"
+??? abstract "Fetchmail config docs"

-    The `fetchmail.cf` config has many more settings you can set as detailed in the [fetchmail docs (section "The run control file")][fetchmail-docs-config].
+    The `fetchmail.cf` config has many more settings you can set as detailed in the [fetchmail docs][fetchmail-docs-config] (_see the section "The run control file" and the table "keyword" column for all settings_).

-    Each line from the example above is documented at the section in a table within the "keyword" column.

     ---

     !!! example "Multiple users and remote servers"

         The official docs [config examples][fetchmail-config-examples] show a common convention to indent settings on subsequent lines for a visual grouping per server.

         The config file also allows for some optional "noise" keywords, and `#` for adding comments.

         === "Minimal syntax"